Understanding The Role Of Funnels In Marketing

 Background Overview of the Types of Funnels in Marketing

-There are several types of marketing funnels, each designed to cater to different stages of the customer journey.
+Several marketing funnels are designed to cater to different stages of the customer journey.
 These include:

 1. Top of the Funnel (TOFU): This is the awareness stage where potential customers first become aware of your brand or products.